Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 > [!TIP]
 > To use this capability you must have the **New User Experience in Code & Work Item Search** [preview feature](https://www.visualstudio.com/docs/collaborate/preview-features) enabled on your profile.

 The new **Search** experience for both **Code** and **Work items** is now available in preview.
-With a new layout and controls, it is now much easier to switch between code and work item results and see what filters are currently applied.
-Thanks to everyone who provided feedback on our previous experience.
-The new experience addresses most of the reported feedback and brings in a host of new improvements too:
+With a new layout and controls, switching between code and work item results and seeing what filters are currently applied is much easier.
+Thank you to everyone who provided feedback on our previous experience.
+The new experience addresses most of the reported feedback and brings a host of improvements:

 * A new 2-pane layout open up more space for results and suits more screens sizes
 * The new filtering controls are designed based on extensive feedback from the previous experience